johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2023-05-09-typescript-5-importsnotusedasvalues-error-eslint-consistent-type-imports/index.md

 export async function sendTelemetry({
 ```

-It turns out that `verbatimModuleSyntax` doesn't work with CommonJS - and my codebase is CommonJS.
+It turns out that in `verbatimModuleSyntax`, you can't write ESM syntax in files that will emit as CommonJS - which is exactly what my codebase is doing.
+[Andrew Branch](https://github.com/andrewbranch), who is part of the TypeScript team, sent me an explanation from a draft of some new TypeScript docs:

+> In TypeScript 5.0, a new compiler option called `verbatimModuleSyntax` was introduced to help TypeScript authors know exactly how their `import` and `export` statements will be emitted.
+When enabled, the flag requires imports and exports in input files to be written in the form that will undergo the least amount of transformation before emit.
+So if a file will be emitted as ESM, imports and exports must be written in ESM syntax; if a file will be emitted as CJS, it must be written in the CommonJS-inspired TypeScript syntax (`import fs = require("fs")` and `export = {}`).
+This setting is particularly recommended for Node projects that use mostly ESM, but have a select few CJS files.
+It is not recommended for projects that currently target CJS, but may want to target ESM in the future.

 It further turns out that `importsNotUsedAsValues` was never intended to be used in in the way that I did; effectively as a linting mechanism.
-[Andrew Branch](https://github.com/andrewbranch), who is part of the TypeScript team, [said this](https://github.com/microsoft/TypeScript/pull/52203#issuecomment-1476574601):
+Andrew [said this on the topic](https://github.com/microsoft/TypeScript/pull/52203#issuecomment-1476574601):

 > `importsNotUsedAsValues` was made to serve the opposite purpose you (and basically everyone) were using it for.
 By default, TypeScript elides unneeded import statements from JS emit even without marking them as `type` imports. `importsNotUsedAsValues` was created as a way to escape that behavior, not (primarily) to make it more explicit. `verbatimModuleSyntax` allows you to escape the elision behavior, and takes the explicitness of what your imports mean a step further by making you write CJS-style imports when emitting to CJS.
 So in my book, all the important cases that `importsNotUsedAsValues` (and `preserveValueImports`) covered, plus more, are covered by `verbatimModuleSyntax`, which is way more explainable.
 It’s mostly a matter of reducing complexity for the sake of explanation.